Training

 From identifying obligations to building a working Safety Management System

 Training identifies obligations and gaps.
 Knowing the duties is the first step; building the system that proves compliance is the next.
+After training, MAEZ can help operationalise the controls where software is needed.

 From advice to a working SMS